 6. Find The Right Shipping Method

 Finding a supplier is only part of the battle.
-You have to get your product here after that.
-There are three ways to ship products from China.
+You have to get your product to its intended destination by importing air and sea freight from china to the uk (or wherever in the world it is you are shipping to).
+There are three main ways to ship products from China listed in more detail below.

 Express